Stevns Municipality

-Stevns is a municipality (Danish, kommune) in Region Sjælland on the southeast coast of the island of Zealand (Sjælland) in south Denmark.
-The municipality covers an area of 250 km2, and has a population of 23,473 (1 January 2022).
+Stevns Municipality (Stevns Kommune) is a kommune in the Region Sjælland on the southeast coast of the island of Zealand in south Denmark.
+The municipality covers an area of 250 km2, and has a population of 23,612 (1 January 2025).
 The municipality covers most of Stevns Peninsula.

 The third largest town and the site of its municipal council is the town of Hårlev.

 On 1 January 2007 Stevns municipality, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with Vallø municipality to form an enlarged Stevns municipality.

 Locations

 The ten largest locations in the municipality are:

 The town of Store Heddinge

 The town of Store Heddinge came into existence during the 13th century, and Saint Katharina Church (Sct.
 Katharina kirke) is also from that time.
 The town received privileged status as a merchant town in 1441.
 A Latin preparatory school was founded in the town in 1620, but was closed down in 1739.